JohanneKnz/knitting_project/README.md

 - brime.net - To resize images to webp format.
 - freepik.com - To find background pictures.
 - YouTube - To find tutorial videos.
+- <a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a>

 ## Design
 ### Colour scheme